Priyabug/Control-Flow-Redirection-Using-Libc-Lab/README.md

-# 🧨 Return-to-libc Attack Lab
+# 🧨 Control Flow Redirection Using Libc Lab

 > A deep dive into bypassing non-executable stack protections using Return-to-libc attacks.
 > 🔐 Learn how attackers leverage system libraries instead of injecting shellcode.